vc0150/vc0150.github.io/_posts/2020-02-01-Advance in Financial Machine Learning Study Notes.md

 title: Advances in Financial Machine Learning Study Notes
 ---

 My study notes for the book written by Marcos Lopez de Prado, Advances in Financial Machine Learning.
-This post is just for personal study purpose, not for any commercial use.
-If you are interested in the content please [purchase the book](https://www.amazon.com/Advances-Financial-Machine-Learning-Marcos/dp/1119482089).
+This post is just for personal study purpose, not for any commercial uses.
+If you are interested in the contents please [purchase the book](https://www.amazon.com/Advances-Financial-Machine-Learning-Marcos/dp/1119482089).

 ### Structure of Modern Quantitative Asset Managers